Finding the best domestic Sewage Treatment Plant for you with this buyer’s guide. Free no-obligation quotes are available.

 - Sewage is only domestic.

 - The sewage system is maintained in accordance with the manufacturer’s instructions and you keep a record of all maintenance.
-In the case of septic tanks, this includes regular emptying records.
+In the case of septic tanks, this includes annual emptying records.

 - The discharge does not cause pollution of surface water or groundwater.